 A condition handler can dismiss the signal by calling the system service SYS\$UNWIND.
 The stack unwind is initiated when a condition handler that has called SYS\$UNWIND returns to OpenVMS Condition Handling facility.
-For an explanation of unwinding, see Section 9.10.1; for an example of using SYS\$UNWIND to return control to the program, see Section 9.12.4.5.
+For an explanation of unwinding, see Section 9.10.1, "Unwinding the Call Stack"; for an example of using SYS\$UNWIND to return control to the program, see Section 9.12.4.5, "Returning Control to the Program".